shashwat001/whatsapp-web-graph/README.md

 ```bash
 python client.py
 ```
+Arguments
+- --localstorage/-L - To read auth info from ~/.wweb/localstorage.json files instead of data.json.
+The file should have json like in the format of json in chrome/firefox localstorage.
+- --wwebdir/-w - Use custom wwebdir directory.

 The config and log directory is `````~/.wweb`````.
 To subscribe to specific numbers, add a file `````~/.wweb/subscribe.json````` and add numbers one in each line as follows:
 ```